Arakiss/gitmuse/README.md

 ## FAQ

-### Why does GitMuse work by default with Ollama and Llama 3.1 8B?
+### Why does GitMuse work by default with Ollama and Llama 3.2?

-Llama 3.1 8B from Meta is one of the most advanced open-source language models available, released recently with significant improvements.
-It offers high precision, supports function calling, and has multilingual capabilities, making it an excellent default choice for generating high-quality, context-aware commit messages.
-It excels in various tasks including general knowledge, multilingual translation, and contextual understanding, making it highly versatile for developers needs.
+Llama 3.2 from Meta is one of the most advanced open-source language models available, offering high precision, support for function calling, and multilingual capabilities.
+It's an excellent default choice for generating high-quality, context-aware commit messages, excelling in various tasks including general knowledge, multilingual translation, and contextual understanding.

 ### What should I do if I encounter issues during installation?